Spain takes over unit of Andorra bank in laundering probe

 MADRID (AP) — Spain's central bank has taken over a bank that caters to the rich following accusations by the United States that its Andorran owner was involved in laundering money for criminal groups from China, Russia and Venezuela.

-Andorra's government has also intervened in BPA, putting two controllers in charge of the bank but insisting that the bank's deposits and solvency are not at risk.
+Following the U.S. declaration, Andorra's government intervened in BPA, putting two controllers in charge of the bank while insisting that the bank's deposits and solvency are not at risk.